The Dunbar-Hunter Expedition was commissioned by Thomas Jefferson to explore and document the lower regions of the Louisiana Territory.

 On November 15 the explorers crossed the modern boundary between Louisiana and Arkansas.
 Progress improved as the new craft had a draft of only one foot.
 The two leaders continued gathering data on position, air and water temperature, water depth, channel width, and the biodiversity of their surroundings.
 The crew often supplemented their basic larder with waterfowl and wild turkeys killed along the way.
 Then on November 22, near present-day Camden, Arkansas, tragedy struck.
 While reloading his pistol, Hunter was nearly killed when the gun slipped from his grip, discharged, and propelled the bullet and ramrod through his hand, and missing his forehead by less than an inch.
 His thumb and two fingers were badly injured, and the blast caused partial blindness and facial burns that incapacitated him for two weeks.

 Passing the confluence of the Little Missouri River, the alluvial soils and sandbars began yielding to gravel bottoms and rock outcrops.
-Occasional parties of hunters were encountered.
+They encountered occasional parties of hunters.
 Shoals and rapids increased, requiring the soldiers to tow the boat upstream from lines ashore.
-Finally, on December 6, near the mouth of fourche au Calfat (Caulker’s Creek), progress via the river ended.
+Finally, on December 6, near the mouth of Fourche au Calfat (Caulker’s Creek), progress via the river ended.
 A “pilot” hired at Fort Miro and familiar with the region led the group overland nine miles to the hot springs (in present-day Hot Springs, Arkansas).

 For a month the expedition camped at the remarkable cluster of hot springs while Dunbar and Hunter conducted their scientific inquiries.
 Dunbar performed astronomical observations and Hunter analyzed the water chemistry.
 They made forays into the surrounding hills to assess minerals and geographic features.
 As winter hardened with frequent snowstorms, the party hauled their equipment back to the river and waited for a rise that would ensure their safety in the downstream rapids.
 On January 8, 1805, they departed downstream and homeward.